 Contact us for starting bid/buy it now price | Board Location: South Africa *Worldwide Shipping Available*

 Shaped by Matt Biolos for Chris Ward and surfed in the Billabong Pro JBay WCT 2006.
 A slight line defect in bottom of blank you can see thin brown line/s.
 This was in the blank before it was shaped.
-A top professionals board, so glassed light with a few light top deck dents from pressure of feet.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page

 Video may have killed the radio star, but for Chris Ward, it made the surf star.
 In another time, Ward would have been another hot kid from Southern California.
 As it is, his legend has followed — and perhaps even surpassed — that of his San Clemente neighbor, Matt Archbold, another worldwide sensation who never seemed to fit in a contest jersey.